sguerra/MaizovacUI/README.md

 # serve with hot reload at localhost:8000
 $ npm run dev

-# build for production and launch server
+# or build for production and launch server
 $ npm run build
 $ npm run start

-# generate static project
+# or generate static project
 $ npm run generate
 ```